How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 The PDF contains both a color copy as well as a black & white copy that is printer-friendly!

 I hope this itinerary gave you inspiration to plan your day trip to Charleston!
-As you can see, there is plenty of fun stuff you can do with just one day in Charleston!
+As you can see, there is plenty of fun stuff you can do with just one day in this beautiful city!

 I’d love to hear how your trip went and if you checked out any of the spots on this list.
-Let me know in the comments below!
+Let me know by sending me a message here!

 Share this post: